-Multiple community steering committees (CSCs) have engaged with local planning efforts including updates to their City's General Plan.
+Multiple CSCs have engaged with local planning efforts, including updates to their City's General Plan.
 Both West Oakland and El Centro-Heber-Calexico are engaging closely with their respective city governments on the development of environmental justice (EJ) elements of their General Plans (now required under SB 1000 (Leyva, Chapter 587, Statutes of 2016).
-The City of El Centro recently adopted the EJ element of their General Plan.
-Earlier in the planning process, the Imperial County Air Pollution Control District (ICAPCD) held meetings in September 2020 with the Imperial County Planning & Development Services to determine the agency's schedule for updating Land Use Policies in the Corridor to ensure coordination with local jurisdictions consistent with the El Centro-Heber-Calexico CERP land use strategy.
+The City of El Centro recently adopted the EJ element of its General Plan.
+Earlier in the planning process, the Imperial County Air Pollution Control District (ICAPCD) held meetings in September 2020 with the Imperial County Planning & Development Services.
+In these meetings, they determined the agency's schedule for updating Land Use Policies in the Corridor to ensure coordination with local jurisdictions consistent with the El Centro-Heber-Calexico CERP land use strategy.

 In South Central Fresno, the City of Fresno is implementing the Heavy-Duty Truck Rerouting Study outlined in the community's CERP.
-The study will be conducted in partnership with the San Joaquin Valley Air Pollution Control District (SJVAPCD), UC Merced health researchers, and other study partners to assess truck routes and associated health impacts in the community.
+The study will be conducted in partnership with the SJVAPCD, UC Merced health researchers, and other study partners to assess truck routes and associated health impacts in the community.